-Therefore this source of flooding can be considered remote and will be adequately mitigated by raising ground floor levels by 500mm above the existing ground level.
+Therefore this source of flooding can be considered remote and will be adequately mitigated by the raising ground floor levels above the predicted flood level in a 1 in 100 year event in 2115.

 2. Failure or Overtopping of the Coronation Channel